iZeaoGamer/AquaNetwork/updates/dev/major.md

 - We've fixed the interaction spam to do with Interacting with vanished items (Staff mode), so you should no longer receive any spam when clicked on once.

 - Added new command: /socialspy AKA /ss - Socialspy commands.

+- Fixed crash when opening the upgrade system for Essence Minions.

+- Will now state if the level and cost is at max level, instead of continously appearing a level you simply can't access, possibly due to the maximum of levels you can go to.

+- Fixed incorrect message bug when on the selecting a trap screen.
+It'd state already unlocked if you haven't unlocked it yet, and will do the same vice versa.